Hygienic and professional carpet care

 Intermediate cleaning carpets

-Carpets are beautiful, pleasant and noise-absorbing.
-But even with conscientious maintenance cleaning, over time tracks or traces of adhering dirt will form and can no longer be removed by vacuuming and stain removal.
-In order to extend the time until an elaborate deep cleaning, an interim cleaning of the floor covering can be carried out.
-The techniques from iCapsol to microfibre or yarn pads are also suitable for moisture-sensitive coverings and floorings or areas that need to be quickly accessible again, such as hotel lobbies or corridors.
+As beautiful, soft and noise-absorbing as carpets are, time takes a toll on them and they end up with traces and trails that a simple household vacuum cleaner struggles to remove.
+In order to extend the time until you need to carry out a replacement, you yourself can do a complete carpet clean.
+The techniques from iCapsol to microfiber or yarn pads are also suitable for moisture-sensitive floor coverings and substrates or areas where a short drying time is required, such as hotel lobbies or corridors.

 Basic carpet cleaning